Ativi/msvsdasms/README.md

 ```

--Check the spice file to view the capacitances being included.
+- Check the spice file to view the capacitances being included.

 ![inv_spice](https://user-images.githubusercontent.com/68071764/218427006-eda35ec3-e97b-4503-a417-257ce128bd51.png)

--The schematic netlist and layout netlist can be compared using LVS by netgen.
+- The schematic netlist and layout netlist can be compared using LVS by netgen.
 ```
 netgen -batch lvs "../mag/inverter.spice inverter" "/home/ativi07/.xschem/simulation/testbench.spice"
 ```